ThePriEdit/ThePriEdit/README.md

   - Customer support insights and process improvement
   - SQL-based retail analytics case study
 - Strengthening my skills in SQL, Power BI and Python
-- Preparing for opportunities in the UK, Singapore, UAE, Canada and Japan
+- Preparing for opportunities in the UK, India, Singapore, UAE, Canada and Japan

 ### 📫 Connect with me